Colorado State Rams Logo

 Colorado State Rams Logo History

-The Colorado State Rams logo shows a thick-billed ram – an inhabitant of the North American mountains, which is found mainly in the west, from the California Peninsula to Canada.
-This is a male, judging by the massive horns that bend outward and diverge to the sides.
+The Colorado State Rams logo depicts a thick-billed ram, an inhabitant of the North American mountains, primarily found in the western United States, from the California peninsula to Canada.
+Judging by the massive horns that curve outward and spread to the sides, it is male.

 Colorado State Rams Emblem

-The concept of the emblem has not changed since 1982.
-Designers updated the color palette several times: from a combination of yellow and yellow-green (1982-1992), they switched to a combination of white and cyan (1993-2014), and then made the main background rich green (in 2015).
-But the shapes, proportions, and arrangement of the elements remained the same as before.
+The emblem’s concept has not changed since 1982.
+Designers have updated the color palette several times: from a combination of yellow and yellow-green (1982-1992), to a combination of white and blue (1993-2014), and then to a rich green as the main background (in 2015).
+However, the elements’ shapes, proportions, and arrangement remained unchanged.

 What is Colorado State Rams?

-Colorado State Rams is a sports department associated with Colorado State University in Fort Collins.
-It includes 15 collegiate teams participating in the intercollegiate program and is a member of the Mountain West Conference.
-The athletes compete in NCAA Division I. Additionally, they have won 9 MWC championships.
+The Colorado State Rams are the sports division of Colorado State University in Fort Collins.
+It includes 15 teams participating in the intercollegiate program and is a member of the Mountain West Conference.
+Athletes compete in NCAA Division I. In addition, they have won 9 MWC championships.

-In the center of the logo is the head of a rhino, turned into a full face.
-The head is shown schematically and merges with the substrate.
-The animals’ outlines are formed by geometric shapes that form the nose, eyes, ears, mouth, and horns.
-The ram is circled in a white ring and placed inside the green circle.
+At the center of the logo is the head of a rhinoceros, turned to show its full face.
+The head is depicted schematically and merges with the background.
+The outlines of the animal are formed by geometric shapes that form the nose, eyes, ears, mouth, and horns.
+The ram is outlined with a white ring and placed inside a green circle.